 The Coalition is conducting a national survey to document community-based heritage language schools in the United States.
 This is the first survey that attempts to reach out to and document this specific set of schools and students.
 Survey results provide important data about these schools -- their key features, challenges, and accomplishments.

-Report on National Survey of Community-Based HL Schools in the United States - This report describes data collected so far.
+2021 Report on National Survey of Community-Based HL Schools in the United States – This report describes data from the 2021 Annual Conference.

 Map of Community-Based Schools